 The acceptance letters began arriving this spring.

 Trinity College.
 The University of Illinois.
 Howard University.
 The University of Virginia.
 Morehouse College.
-Georgetown.
+Indiana State University.
 Tuskegee University.
 And on and on.

 When all 107 seniors had received letters, there was a celebration.

 Marcus Bass wanted to cry — but he refrained.
 It had been a rocky four years, riddled with doubts, struggles in biology and an attitude adjustment.